freenas/freenas-docs/userguide/jails.rst

 Jails
 =====

-The previous section described how to find, install, and configure software using :ref:`Plugins`.

 This section describes how to use Jails, which allow users who are comfortable with the command line to have more control over software installation and management.
-Any software installed using Jails must be managed from the command line of the jail.
-If you prefer to use a GUI to manage software, use :ref:`Plugins` instead.

-.. note:: The jails infrastructure is transitioning from the old warden backend to the new iocage backend.
-This transition process requires the middleware API calls to be rewritten for the new UI.
-It is expected that the transition will be complete with %brand% version 11.2.
-Since jails created in the old UI use the warden backend, jails created in the new UI use the iocage backend, and both use different API versions, they are not compatible.
-While a migration script will be made available when the transition is complete, it will not be able to anticipate every configuration scenario for every application installed in jails.
-At that time, the recommendation will be to: create new jails using the new UI, copy over any existing configurations, and delete the old jail datasets once the new jails are working as expected.
+.. note:: The jails infrastructure now uses uses the iocage backend and the warden backend has been deprecated and is no longer supported.
+   Jail creation has been removed from the legacy UI but it can still be used to manage existing warden jails.
+It is recommended to recreate all legacy jails using the new UI, copy over any existing configurations, and delete the old jail datasets once the new jails are working as expected.
+To create new Jails, log into the new UI.

-%brand% automatically creates a jail whenever a plugin is installed, but does not let the user install multiple plugins into the same jail.
-In contrast, using Jails allows users to create as many jails as needed and to customize the operating system and installed software within each jail.

 By default, a
 `FreeBSD jail <https://en.wikipedia.org/wiki/Freebsd_jail>`__
 is created.
 This provides a very light-weight, operating system-level virtualization.
 Consider it as another independent instance of FreeBSD running on the same hardware, without all of the overhead usually associated with virtualization.
-The jail will install the FreeBSD software management utilities so FreeBSD ports can be compiled and FreeBSD packages can be installed from the command line of the jail.
+The jail installs the FreeBSD software management utilities so FreeBSD ports can be compiled and FreeBSD packages can be installed from the command line of the jail.

 It is important to understand that any users, groups, installed software, and configurations within a jail are isolated from both the
 %brand% operating system and any other jails running on that system.
-During creation, the *VIMAGE* option can be selected to provide the jail with an independent networking stack.
-The jail can then do its own IP broadcasting, which is required by some applications.

-Advanced users can also create custom templates to automate the creation of pre-installed and customized operating systems.

-The ability to create multiple jails running different operating systems offers great flexibility regarding software management.
-For example, the administrator can choose to provide application separation by installing different applications in each jail, or to create one jail for all installed applications, or to mix and match how software is installed into each jail.

-.. note:: Jails created with %brand% 9.3 or later are expected to work with the current release.
-Jails created on older versions of
-   %brand% must be reinstalled due to ABI changes.

 The rest of this section describes: